TaiThongthaiCode/Cryptographically-Secured-Messaging-Application/README.md

 # CryptoProject

 This program simulates a network whereby a client can send a cryptographically secure message to the server.
+Read the design document for details of the application implementation.

 Running the Program Directions:
 1. Go to the netsim directory.